Elao/ErrorNotifierBundle/README.md

 #Configuration

-Add in your `config_prod.yml` file, you don't need this lines when you are in dev environment.
+Add in your `config_prod.yml` file, you don't need error notification if you are in dev environment.

 ```yml
 elao_error_notifier: